TARGET PESTS: Melon aphid (Aphis gossypii)

 Aphidius species are a group of native parasitic wasps, frequently found parasitizing aphids in greenhouses and outdoor crops.
 Adults are tiny, dark colored, non-stinging wasps, up to 1/8 inch (2-3 mm) long.
 Larvae develop entirely inside host aphids, which eventually become rigid mummies when the larvae pupate.
-Aphidius is an outstanding searcher, and can locate new aphid colonies even when aphid populations are low. —Aphidius matricariae parasitizes about 40 aphid species, including green peach aphid and closely related species (see Aphids).
+Aphidius is an outstanding searcher, and can locate new aphid colonies even when aphid populations are low.
 Optimum conditions are daytime temperatures of 64-77 ºF (18-25 ºC) and relative humidity 60-80%.
-Aphidius is not effected by short-day induced diapause, so it can be used year round.
+Aphidius is not affected by short-day induced diapause, so it can be used year round.

 Aphidius alone will not provide control when aphid populations are high, but can be used with Aphidoletes to provide control.
 Effectiveness may be reduced in late summer when Aphidius itself may be attacked by naturally occurring parasitic wasps (called hyperparasites).